netanelsnir/Laravel-MongoDB-Crawler-App/README.md

 # Laravel Crawler

-This is a simple [Laravel](https://laravel.com/docs/9.x) application created with its built-in solution [Sail](https://laravel.com/docs/9.x/sail) for running your Laravel project using [Docker](https://www.docker.com/)
+This is a simple [Laravel](https://laravel.com/docs/9.x) application created with its built-in solution [Sail](https://laravel.com/docs/9.x/sail) for running projects using [Docker](https://www.docker.com/)

 ## Requirements for building and running the application (Docker/Manual)